-Uyuni Salt Flat (Salar de Uyuni) has always been on my bucket list ever since I saw a picture of it on the internet.
-The landscape looked almost unreal and I just had to see it with my own eyes.
-During our 2 week trip to Peru and Bolivia, we got the chance to take a 3 day Uyuni Salt Flat tour to explore this amazing landscape and surrounding areas.
-Pictures simply don’t do it justice.
+Uyuni Salt Flat (Salar de Uyuni) in Bolivia has always been on my list of things to visit in South America ever since I saw a pictures of it on the internet.
+The landscape especially the mirror effect looked almost unreal and I just had to see it with my own eyes.
+During our 2 week trip to Peru and Bolivia, we got the chance to take a 3 day tour of Uyuni Salt Flat to explore this amazing landscape and surrounding areas in Bolivia

-When I was planning the trip, I tried to find as much information on it as possible as I didn’t know which tour was the “best” and what to expect during the tour.
+When I was planning the trip to Bolivia, I tried to find as much information on it as possible as I didn’t know which salt flat tour was the “best” and what to expect during the salt flat tour.
 There are 2 options to tour the salar:

-While searching for reviews on tripadvisor, three reputable tour operators came up: Red Planet, Quechua Connection and Salty Desert Aventours.
+While searching for reviews on tripadvisor, three reputable Bolivia salt flat tour companies came up: Red Planet, Quechua Connection and Salty Desert Aventours.
 I personally ended up choosing Quechua Connection because my friends went with them before and they have really good reviews on tripadvisor (this is NOT a sponsored post so all opinions are mine).
 I enjoyed my tour with them and have absolutely no complaints.
 After comparing to my other friend who used Red Planet, a few noticeable differences (and similarities):

 - Quechua Connection is the only company that offers you bikes to ride across the salt flat on the first day.